 Tramontina 13 Inch Cane Machete with Hardwood Handle

-- Blade Length: 13 inches
+Blade Length: 13 inches of high-carbon steel.

-- Overall Length: 18 inches
+Overall Length: 18 inches from tip to handle.

 In stock